Atopic Dermatitis

 • Compensation for time and travel may be provided

-• Population: Patients aged 12 years to less than 18 years
+• Population: Patients aged 12 years and older

 • Study Condition: Moderate-to-Severe Atopic Dermatitis (AD)